DIAGNijmegen/website-content/website-ai4a/content/pages/about.md

 * Sending a triannual newsletter containing AI news, recent publications and upcoming meetings/events.

 ## Main research topics
-The main research fields in anesthesiolgy are in deep learning and supervised machine learning.
-Supervised machine learning can be used to create novel prediction models with better precision compared to regression models.
-Deep learning is most often used for image analysis, e.g. ultrasound images.
+The main research fields in anesthesiolgy are in deep learning and supervised machine learning:

+* Supervised machine learning can be used to create novel prediction models with better precision compared to regression models.
+* Deep learning is most often used for image analysis, e.g. ultrasound images.

 ## Board of directors
 * [member/rob-tolboom], Radboudumc, Nijmegen